AlexDanilenko/no-name-tarot/Configuration_Management_PRD.md

 ### 11. Risk Mitigation

 #### 11.1 Identified Risks
-1. **Configuration complexity**: Mitigated by comprehensive documentation and automated scripts
+1. **Configuration complexity**: Mitigated by clear three-environment approach and automated scripts
 2. **Secret exposure**: Mitigated by multiple layers of protection and validation
 3. **CI/CD failures**: Mitigated by thorough testing and fallback procedures
 4. **Developer onboarding**: Mitigated by automated setup scripts and clear documentation